Stability of Einstein metrics under Ricci flow: Variational formulas

 by the first variation of the Levi-Civita connection .
 The first variation of the Laplacian is

 \end{proof} \begin{lem} The second variations of the Hessian , the Laplacian , the Ricci tensor and the scalar curvature have the schematic expressions

-Here, $*$ is Hamilton's notation for a combination of tensor products with contractions. \end{lem} \begin{proof}By the first variation of the Christoffel symbols it is not hard to see that the variation of the first two covariant derivatives of a $(0,2)$-tensor $h$ can be written as
+Here, $*$ is Hamilton's notation for a combination of tensor products with contractions. \end{lem} \begin{proof}By the first variation of the Christoffel symbols it is not hard to see that the first two covariant derivatives of a $(0,2)$-tensor $h$ can be written as

 The first variation of the Hessian is of the schematic form $\nabla h*\nabla f$ and therefore,

 The expression for the second variation of the Laplacian is shown similarly.
 By Lemma \ref{firstcuvature}, the first variational formulas for the Riemann curvature tensor and the Ricci tensor are of the form